 The three stores you’ll want to be acquainted with at first – and the easiest ones to get to – are PriceSmart, Wal-Mart, and Cemaco, the last one very similar to Target in the US, minus the groceries and with a bigger hardware department.
 All three stores are accessible from Roosevelt Avenue, which leads directly from Antigua.

-Here’s what you need to know to get your grocery shopping done in style:
+Here’s what you need to know to get your grocery shopping done like a pro:

 PriceSmart is a membership club store, just like the ones in the US and very similar to Costco.
 In fact, I wouldn’t be able to tell the difference between the two if it weren’t for signage.